Cardagon/popout-resizer/README.md

 # Contact

-If you have any questions about the module or troubles, feel free to create an issue here or send me a ping in the discord channel @jsmall95
+If you have any questions about the module or troubles, feel free to create an issue here or send me a ping in the FoundryVTT discord channel @Cardagon